Home

 Eligibility

-Eligibility criteria apply depending on funding source used, for example: experiencing homelessness requirements or income limits, or geographic criteria, and rental unit, lease length, landlord verification, and unit habitability inspections.
+Eligibility criteria vary by funding source, for example, experiencing homelessness requirements, income limits, geographic criteria, rental unit, lease length, landlord verification, and unit habitability inspections.
 All genders welcome.
 LGBTQIA+ friendly.
 Services limited to Seattle residents.
 Client must be actively fleeing an intimate partner.
+Intake appointment required.

 Languages